GiuseppePercuoco94/WorkspaceTesi/README.md

     1. the Umbrella Investigate API token:
     2. the csv of domain names to scan.

+    In output we will obtain the following folders and files:

+    * 'error_umb' contains the .txt file with the log of errors (just in case they were);
+    * 'scanned' contain the csv with the data extracted form scanning.

 * *umbrella_investigate_poli_requests.py*: this is the script to scan a list of domain names with Umbrella Investigate.
 It accepts in input:

     1. the Umbrella Investigate API token;